oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment-gb.md

 The connection becomes Active after a few minutes.
 Please wait for both new connections to become Active before proceeding.

-## Task 4: Create connection assignments
+## Task 4: Assign connections

-You must assign connections need to a deployment before they can be used.
+Before you can use connections, you must first assign connections a deployment.

 1. Click **Deployments** in the GoldenGate menu.